The Case For Optimism In 2021

 Such mental exercises are good therapy.
 They are ameliorating.
 They activate what I call the "endorphins of possibility."
 And they go a long way to creating the future you want to live in because if you can see it, you might just be able to actualize it.

-Want Robert Tucker for your next event?
+Bring Robert Tucker to your next event.

 Find out more information, including fees and availability.